IBM/kube101/workshop/Lab3/README.md

 Kubernetes can deploy an individual pod to run an application but when you need to scale it to handle a large number of requests a `Deployment` is the resource you want to use.
-A Deployment manages a collection of similar pods (images) and based on the number of copies ("replicas") you ask for, the Deployment will try to ensure that you always have exactly that many copies of your pod running.
+A Deployment manages a collection of similar pods.
+When you ask for a specific number of replicas the Kubernetes Deployment Controller will attempt to maintain that number of replicas at all times.

 Every Kubernetes object we create should provide two nested object fields that govern the object’s configuration: the object `spec` and the object